mitfusco98/HealthPrepV2/replit.md

 # Health-Prep v2 - HIPAA-Compliant Healthcare Preparation System

 ### Overview
 Health-Prep v2 is a real-time medical preparation sheet generation engine designed to integrate with FHIR-based EMRs (e.g., Epic).
 It parses incoming patient documents and data, determines eligibility for medical screenings based on customizable logic, and generates prep sheets reflecting the patient's care status.
-Its core capabilities include an intelligent screening engine with fuzzy detection, dynamic status updates for compliance tracking, comprehensive prep sheet generation, and administrative controls.
-The project aims to provide a robust solution for healthcare preparation, improving efficiency and compliance.
+Its core capabilities include an intelligent screening engine with fuzzy detection, dynamic status updates for compliance tracking, comprehensive prep sheet generation with enhanced medical data sections, and administrative controls.
+The system features advanced variant management for screening types, document relevancy filtering, interactive document links, and configurable time periods for medical data display.
+The project provides a robust solution for healthcare preparation, improving efficiency and compliance.

 ### User Preferences
 - Focus on healthcare compliance and FHIR integration